Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Experiment

-\textbf{BLEU} (\underline{B}i\underline{L}ingual \underline{E}valuation \underline{U}nderstudy) is automated metric used in evaluating machine translation models.
-It is calculated as the product of $n$-gram precision and brevity penalty, where the $n$ can take any real number.
-For the reason that most test script intents are short so we take $n$ equaling to 1, 2, 3, and 4, and denote them as BLEU@1, BLEU@2, BLEU@3, and BLEU@4.
+\textbf{BLEU} (\underline{B}i\underline{L}ingual \underline{E}valuation \underline{U}nderstudy) is calculated as the product of $N$-gram precision and brevity penalty, where the $N$ can take any positive integer. \vvv{It measures the similarity between one sentence to a set of reference sentences using constituent n-grams precision scores.} For the reason that most test script intentions are short, we take $N$ equaling 1, 2, 3, and 4, and denote them as BLEU@1, BLEU@2, BLEU@3, and BLEU@4. \vvv{It can be calculated as:}

-\textbf{CIDEr} (\underline{C}onsensus-Based \underline{I}mage \underline{D}escription \underline{E}valuation) mainly adopt the TF-IDF (Term Frequency Inverse Document Frequency) to calculate the weights of $n$-grams in different reference sentences.
-The basis consensus is that the less the $n$-grams appear, the more information it may contain.
+\vvv{where $c$ is the length of the candidate translation, $r$ is the length of the reference translation that is closest in length to the candidate, $N$ represents the maximum length of n-grams considered in the calculation, $\text{Count}(n\text{-gram})$ is the number of times an n-gram appears in the candidate translation, and $\text{Count}_{\text{clip}}(n\text{-gram})$ is the maximum number of times an n-gram appears in any reference translation.}

+\textbf{CIDEr} (\underline{C}onsensus-Based \underline{I}mage \underline{D}escription \underline{E}valuation) \vvv{is a metric designed to assess the quality of image captions by comparing them to multiple human-generated references.
+It evaluates captions based on consensus, using term frequency-inverse document frequency (TF-IDF) weighting to account for the importance of words, and measures how closely a generated caption matches the reference captions in terms of content and relevance.
+CIDEr emphasizes capturing the consensus of human judgments, making it effective for evaluating the semantic correctness and informativeness of image descriptions.} \vvv{It can be calculated as:}

+\vvv{where $c$ is the candidate sentence, $S$ is the set of reference sentences, $G$ is the set of n-grams, and $\text{TF-IDF}_g(x)$ is the TF-IDF score of n-gram $g$ in text $x$.}